novuhq/novu/docs/docs/overview/quickstart/get-started-with-nestjs.md

 npm run start:dev
 ```

-Now, let's open Postman or other similar tool to test our endpoint.
-Send a POST request to the route you defined in notification controller - `http://localhost:3000/notifications/emails`.
+Next, let's open Postman or other similar tool to test our endpoint.
+Send a POST request to the route we defined in notification controller - `http://localhost:3000/notifications/emails`.

 ![postman-vsc](https://github.com/michaldziuba03/novu/assets/43048524/844fbbef-1f0a-4f7e-964e-184fe74abff9)

+> In place of email field, use your actual email.

 This means that the email notification was sent successfully.
 Now go to your inbox and you should see an email notification like the following: